Butch van Breda Kolff

+he coached for eleven different teams in five classifications (NCAA, NBA, ABA, Women's Professional Basketball League, United States Basketball League).
+He reached the NCAA Final Four and two NBA Finals while winning a championship in four different conferences.

 Biography

 Early life and career

 Butch was born in Glen Ridge, New Jersey, son of Dutch soccer player Jan van Breda Kolff.
 He gained an affection for basketball while growing up in Montclair.
 He attended The Hill School in Pottstown, Pennsylvania.
 He then attended Princeton University, where he played basketball for Franklin "Cappy" Cappon, and New York University, where he also played basketball.
+He also played one season for the Princeton soccer team in 1946 as a midfielder, and was included in the NSCAA All-America first team.